drewlr/drewlr/README.md

 Some things about me:

 - 😄 Pronouns: he/him
-- 🔭 I’m currently working in Data Science @ [TypeForm](https://www.typeform.com/)
+- 🔭 I work in Data Science and Machine Learning
 - 🌱 Together with an amazing team, I built [Remo](https://github.com/rediscovery-io/remo-python) - a locally installable webapp to manage data for Computer Vision
-- ⚡ Fun fact: I'm designing a board game!
-I'm also a DnD player since 20y+ and counting
+- 🎲 Fun fact: I'm designing a board game about a giant rhino city!
+You can [check it out here](https://www.llamascape.com/)
 - 👯 I’m looking to collaborate on board games and Game + Machine Learning projects